 i.
 Co-operate with Kellogg in effecting a smooth transition to Kellogg or its new warehouse service provider.

 ii.
-If requested by Kellogg, Service Provider will assign and Kellogg will assume all ongoing leases of equipment (including without limitation, capital leases), contracts and other obligations assumed by Service Provider or entered into by Service Provider in accordance with the terms of this Agreement and relating to the provision of Services; provided, however, that Kellogg reviewed and expressly approved such leases prior to Service Provider executing the same.
+If requested by Kellogg, Service Provider will assign and Kellogg will assume all ongoing leases of equipment (including without limitation, capital leases), contracts and other obligations assumed by Service Provider or entered into by Service Provider in accordance with the terms of this Agreement and relating to the provision of Services.

 iii.
 If Service Provider purchases any equipment in order to perform the Services, Kellogg may elect to purchase such assets from Service Provider at the then-present market price, which will be no lower than the net book value, and will take title to such assets after paying Service Provider in full.